WillPepperr/Google_Data_Analyst_Capstone/README.md

 <h2>Description</h2>
 In this simulated work project, I was given user data for a mock company named Cyclistic which provided bike rentals in Chicago.
-My task was to analyze the data and find how subscribers use the service differ from users who pay for each ride individually.
-Finally, I was aked to give data-based recomendations on how to convert more of the "Casual" riders to Subscribers of the service.
+I was given data from trips taken which included information about the bike trip and the rider making the trip.
+Personal information was limited, so individual users and their ride habits could not be identified.
+My task was to analyze the data and find how subscribers use the service differently from users who pay for each ride individually.
+Finally, I was asked to give data-based recommendations on how to convert more of the "Casual" riders to Subscribers of the service.
 <br />